jt-helsinki/shortcuts/k8s.md

 ## Deployments

+### Force Delete Pods, Services and/or Deployments by name

+`kubectl delete pod, deployment, svc <PODNAME> --grace-period=0 --force [--namespace <NAMESPACE>]`

+This is particularly useful if a deleted pod, serivce or deployment won't terminate.
+That is, it hangs in the "Terminating" state.

 ### Delete Pods, Services and/or Deployments by name

 `kubectl [-n my-namespace] delete pod, deployment, svc <pod|deployment|service name> [,  <pod2|deployment2|service name2>]`